kaifalu/kaifalu_page/contact.markdown

 You can check my job market at [LinkedIn](https://www.linkedin.com/in/kaifa-lu-828676225/)

-You can find my source codes for maching learning and deep learning at [Github](https://github.com/kaifalu)
+You can find my source codes for maching learning, deep learning, and reinforcement learning at [Github](https://github.com/kaifalu)